-I am excited to announce that my first quilt pattern is here: A Candy Cane Christmas!
-The dream of writing my patterns has been with me for a while, and I finally took the time to write one.
+I am excited to announce that my first quilt pattern, A Candy Cane Christmas, is here!
+I have dreamed of writing my patterns for a while and finally took the time to write one.
 I am beyond excited and thankful for all of your support.

 Picking your Fabric

-When choosing your fabric and color scheme, it may be fun but also daunting.
-At least, it is for me.
-After all, there are endless color options, mixed in with an outstanding amount of beautiful fabric prints to choose from.
+Choosing your fabric and color scheme may be fun but also daunting—at least, it is for me.
+After all, there are endless color options and an outstanding number of beautiful fabric prints to choose from.
 My advice is to have fun!

 I came up with this color scheme by using my scraps while I was practicing my blocks.
 I loved it so much that I ran with it.